Poker – How to Play Different Stack Sizes

 That is why experienced players talk about their stack size in big blinds.
 They say, “I have 28BB in my stack.”
 That gives a standardized way to talk about and analyze hands.
 More importantly, it also defines how you should play, both psychologically and mathematically.

-Broadly speaking, the bigger your stack compared to the blind levels, the more strategy you have available.
+The bigger your stack compared to the blind levels, the more strategy you have available.
 The shorter your stack compared to the blinds, the more your options reduce — until your only one left is to shove all-in pre-flop!

 There’s also a psychological element.
 When your stack is much bigger than your opponents, you force them to make decisions that could cost them their tournament life.
 The common poker strategy for chip leaders is to apply pressure to medium stacks and weaker players who are likely to fold.
 In this respect, big stacks also give you mental leverage.

-That may all seem quite complex, but then again, poker is not a simple game.
+That may all seem quite complex, but poker is not a simple game.
 For now, all you need to remember is that you should think about your poker stack sizes in the number of big blinds.
 Doing so will make it easier to calculate how long you can survive in the tournament.
 It will also determine how you should play against your opponents.

 New players must first learn poker hand rankings, and then it’s time to think about crucial concepts like hand ranges and stack sizes.